Pickra/programmyTools/git/git.md

 	- If not, then `git pull origin thatBranch` is all you need.
 	- If so,
 		- do you need what's in your `local` branch?
 Watch out for a [merge conflict][merge-conflict]!
-		- if the version in the `remote` has everything you need, you can just delete that branch...
+		- if the version in the `remote` has everything you need, you can just delete that `local` branch...

 ```
 git branch -D thatBranch